InnovaCo/play2memcached/README.md

 # Usage

-To use memcached plugin simply add it in file `project/play.plugins` the following line:
+To use memcached plugin simply add in file `project/play.plugins` the following line:

 	0:eu.inn.play2memcached.MemcachedPlugin